Summary

 Why it matters

-Skills are starting to look like a shared infrastructure layer around coding agents, but trust and supply-chain risk are becoming gating issues.
-This project matters because it frames agent-skill distribution as a security and governance problem, not just a convenience feature, which is closer to how enterprise teams will evaluate reusable agent capabilities.
+Reusable skills are becoming infrastructure, but trust and supply-chain risk are moving to the foreground.
+This project matters because it treats skill distribution as a governance and integrity problem, which is much closer to how enterprise teams will evaluate shared agent capabilities.

 Evidence excerpt

-The repository describes itself as 'the secure, validated skill registry for professional AI coding agents' and highlights static analysis, integrity locking, curated prompts, and support for Antigravity, Claude Code, Cursor, and Copilot.
+The repository describes itself as a secure, validated skill registry for professional AI coding agents and emphasizes static analysis, integrity locking, curated prompts, and support for multiple coding-agent environments.